Zugamifk/araci/Script.md

 _The man leaves.

-**The player is prompted to interact with the weapon and amor.**
+**The player is prompted to interact with the weapon and armor.**

 _Araci puts on the armor and picks up the sword.
-He swings it clumsily a few times, accidently digging thrusting it into the ground.
+He swings it clumsily a few times, accidently thrusting it into the ground.
 With a brief tug, he pull it out again._

 _A burning house collapses, opening an exit path.